Japan train tickets: Travel guide

 If you are the owner of a Japan Rail Pass, just show them to the JR staff next to the automatic gates.

-If you plan on exploring a particular region of Japan, you have the option of buying a regional rail pass which offers unlimited travel within a single region.
-It is an efficient way of traveling around a specific part of the country.
+Regional passes are an efficient way of traveling around a specific part of the country.
 However, if you plan on traveling to between multiple regions, it is normally more worthwhile to buy a JR Pass.

 The passes differ in price and are run by different operators.
 There are passes available for various regions including Kyushu, Shikoku, and Kansai.
 JR East and JR West also offer specific passes (for eastern and western Japan).
 There are also more tailored passes such as the Hokuriku Arch Pass, which lets you go from Osaka to Tokyo passing through Kanazawa and Kyoto.

-City Passes
+City passes

 You can also buy passes for specific cities which offer unlimited travel on subways, trains, trams, and buses for limited periods of time.
 In each city, there are normally various options available.